Eswatini - Things to Do in Eswatini

 Travel Tips

-Food Safety: Tap water is generally safe in cities but buy bottled water in rural areas.
-Try local specialties like boerewors, biltong, and traditional beer.
-Avoid street food unless freshly cooked.
-Most restaurants maintain good hygiene standards.
+Food Safety: Tap water is generally safe in urban areas but stick to bottled water in rural regions.
+Try local specialties like boerewors and mealie pap at established restaurants.
+Avoid street food unless freshly cooked and hot.

 When to Visit